KB11030301 Importing Outlook PST files

 Running the Utility will present you with a 'Outlook to Mailtraq Export Wizard'

-In order to import messages from an Outlook pst file Microsoft licensing requires that a recent version of Outlook (Outlook 2003 or more recent) must be installed on the same machine as Mailtraq.
+In order to import messages from an Outlook pst file Microsoft licensing requires that a recent version of Outlook for desktop (not Office 365) must be installed on the same machine as Mailtraq.

 You must create the users in Mailtraq before beginning the import process.